mikkellars/pyludo/README.md

 - **Move into goal:** Moves a token into the goal
 - **Send opponent home:** Moves a token into the opponent's token so the opponents token is send home
-- **Send self home:** Moves a token so it is send home
+- **Send self home:** Moves a token so it is send home Chooses the token which has the largest sum of the (actions multiplied chromosome)